Your Guide to Medical Fundraising During Coronavirus in Australia

 Here’s how others are using medical fundraising during coronavirus in Australia

 Around 40 children are diagnosed with the rare childhood cancer, neuroblastoma, in Australia every year.
 When Marko Magic was diagnosed at just 16 months old, his family were made aware of an overseas clinical trial proving effective for children in the United States with the same condition.
 At a cost of $300,000, his family turned to GoFundMe to raise the funds to send Marko overseas for treatment.

 Lisa was diagnosed with aggressive brain cancer at the young age of 22.
 After three years of treatment, Lisa received the unfortunate and tragic news that her cancer had not only returned, but had spread to other parts of Lisa’s body.
 In response, her caring friends rallied together to raise over $160,000 to send Lisa overseas to pursue a new treatment option.

 For Chris Poulis, the unforeseen medical expenses came after a day at the beach.
 After going for his regular afternoon surf, only to experience a fall and bang to the head.
 Despite getting rapid medical attention, the extent of Chris’ injuries have left him a quadriplegic.
 Thanks to the kindness and care of his community, over $120,000 has been raised to help Chris and his family with his long-term recovery and rehabilitation program.

 Get help with coronavirus medical expenses today

 There is, of course, never a good time to be diagnosed with an illness or long-term medical condition that will require an ongoing financial commitment.
 But the coronavirus can add another layer of stress at a time when Australians are struggling economically.
-Whether starting a free fundraising page for yourself, or on behalf of someone in need, check out our medical fundraising tips to help kick start your fundraising success.
+Whether starting a fundraising page for yourself, or on behalf of someone in need, check out our medical fundraising tips to help kick start your fundraising success.